ArdavanKhalij/Twitter-like-website-with-MVC-software-architecture/README.md

 # Twitter-like-website-with-MVC-software-architecture
+### This project is the first assignment of software architecture in Vrije Universiteit Brussel, and it is under the supervision of Dr. Coen De Roover, Mr. Camilo Velazquez, and Mr. Ahmed Zerouali.

 This project contains all the requirements mentioned in the project file.
 In addition, it has several parts that I will explain.</br>
 ## Controllers:
 I only used one controller file to the right all the needed functionalities in this part.
 HomeController.scala contains all the functions for redirection between the HTML pages and the functionalities such as like, follow, search, comment, and ... </br>